 This flint historic gatehouse sits on the River Wensum and is another notable place of interest on the Norwich Riverside Walk.
 The ferry house dates back to the 15th century and was once the route for the stone used in the construction of Norwich Cathedral.

 It is named after John Pull, who used to run the ferry across the river from 1796 to 1841.
 Located in an idyllic spot, Pulls Ferry may well be the most photographed building in Norwich.
 Nowadays, the building is used as a private residence.

 18. Get Artsy at the Sainsbury Centre

 As well as the permanent collection and touring exhibitions, the Sainsbury Centre also features a sculpture garden set within 350 acres which is a wonderful spot to visit on a sunny day.
-Entry into the museum and grounds is free but sometimes a charge is applied for temporary exhibitions.
+Entry into the museum and grounds are on a ‘pay what you feel’ basis but sometimes a charge is applied for temporary exhibitions.

 Ever heard that Limp Bizkit song ‘Break Stuff’?
 Well, if you’re even half as angry as Fred Durst in that song, you’ll relish the opportunity to smash some stuff up at the Rage Rooms.
 After all, how often do you get the opportunity to take a sledgehammer to a printer?

 Open to over-18s only, you can book sessions for up to six people.
-Prices begin at £40* for couples (correct at the time of writing).
+Prices begin at around £50 for couples.

 Home to one of Norfolk’s best walks, the Mousehold Heath Earth Heritage Trail, the green lung of Norwich is one of the best places to escape the hustle of the city.
-There are a number of short trails around this area which are popular with dog walkers and plenty of places to enjoy wonderful views of the city.
+There are many short trails around this area which are popular with dog walkers and plenty of places to enjoy wonderful views of the city.

 Mousehold Heath is a wonderful green space for walking, reading or enjoying a picnic.
 If you’re into geocaching, you may well find a surprise somewhere in this area too…